syncfusion-content/maui-docs/MAUI/Button/Visual-States.md

 ---
 layout: post
 title: Visual states in .NET MAUI Button Control | Syncfusion
-description: Learn here about visual states support in the Syncfusion .NET MAUI Button (SfButton) control, its elements and more.
+description: Learn about visual states support in the Syncfusion .NET MAUI Button (SfButton) control, its elements, and more.
 platform: maui
 control: SfButton
 documentation: ug